CanterburyEd23/designWebsite/README.md

 ## Project Scope

 As this is being made with no real website to design from it in mind, this could be very open ended.
 However, I shall confine this to a small and complementing colour scheme, and a small selection of fonts, for the sake of brevity.
+As this site is meant to showcase design options for other sites, its own styling will be deliberately very minimal.
+White background, black monospace text, and a minimum of decoration beyond what's necesary for clarity.

 ## Technology